travelgateX/documentation-site/content/legacy/hotel-suppliers/methods/messages/booking flow methods/Reservation.md

 **Case 1:**

 The price in Reservation is lower than the price in Valuation.
 The selling price for the final customer will be the one in valuation, as this is the one that will be accepted by them at the time of booking.
+The final price that you should pay the supplier will be the price in Reservation.

 **Case 2:**